A-Star100/UnityMediaPlayer/README.md

 A basic media player app made in Unity.

 > [!CAUTION]
-> **I am updating this app to fix the current security issue (CVE-2025-59489) with Unity 2017.1 and later.
-Until the new release, DO NOT use Unity Media Player releases.**
+> **Only use v1.2 and later, older versions contain CVE-2025-59489.**

-**NOTE:** This app was built with Unity editor 2022.3.2f1.
+**NOTE:** This app was built with Unity editor 2022.3.62f2.
 Older/newer versions of the editor may not be compatible with the source.

 ## Things to know
 - **Quad:** Used as a projector for the VideoPlayer component in Unity.
 Do not use a plane, as its orientation is flipped compared to a Quad, so the video will display upside down, and there aren't many beginner-friendly ways to fix that.